 The PSC MUST be used:

-- When a contract end date extends more than three weeks into the future
+- When the contract end date extends more than three weeks into the future.

 The PSC must be used to procure services from a Non-Resident Alien and Foreign Entity.